SigmaGmbH/swisstronik-chain/README.md

 ### Build `swisstronikd` to run the node

+Before build, please ensure that you're installed required Intel SGX SDK and other required libraries.
+You can read about installation process in our docs: https://docs.swisstronik.com/swisstronik-docs/node-setup/setup-sgx/setup-intel-sgx

 To build `swisstronikd` binary, which can be used to run node and interact with SGX-dependent functionality, use the following command:
 ```sh
 make build